Channeling Acceleration in Crystals and Nanostructures and Studies of Solid Plasmas: New Opportunities: Introduction: plasma wakefields in solids (amorphous and structured)

+and allow envisioning compact \SI{1}{\peta\electronvolt} linear crystal muon colliders \cite{VS2012}.
+Another opportunity is the creation of muons within the plasma acceleration stage to generate ultra-low emittances, as proposed in Ref.~\cite{PWAsource2022}.
+The choice of muons is beneficial because of small scattering on solid media electrons, absence of beamstrahlung effects at the IP, and continuous focusing while channeling in crystals, i.\,e., the acceleration to final energy can be done in a single stage.
+Muon decay becomes practically irrelevant in such very fast acceleration gradients as muon lifetime quickly grows with energy as $\gamma \times \SI{2.2}{\micro\second}$.

-Acceleration of muons (instead of electrons or hadrons) in crystals or carbon nanotubes with charge carrier density $10^{22-23}$cm$^{-3}$ has the promise of the maximum theoretical accelerating gradients of 1-10 TeV/m allowing to envision a compact 1 PeV linear crystal muon collider \cite{VS2012}.
-High luminosity can not be expected for such a facility if the beam power $P$ is limited at, e.g., $P\leq 100$MW.
-In that case, the beam current will have to go down with the particle energy as $I=P/E$, and, consequently, the luminosity will by necessity to go down with energy $E$, the trend that can be only partially reset by formation of ultra-small $O$(1 A) beam sizes at the collision points.
+High luminosity cannot be expected for such a facility if the beam power $P$ is limited at, e.\,g., $P\leq \SI{100}{\mega\watt}$.
+In that case, the beam current will have to go down with the particle energy as $I=P/E$, and, consequently, the luminosity will by necessity go down with energy $E$.
+This trend can only be partially reset by formation of ultra-small \si{\angstrom} beam sizes at the collision points.
+Initial luminosity analysis of such machines assumes a small number of muons per bunch $\mathcal{O}(1000)$, a small number of bunches $\mathcal{O}(100)$, high repetition rate $\mathcal{O}(\SI{1}{\mega\hertz})$ and ultimately small sizes and overlap of the colliding beams $\mathcal{O}(\SI{1}{\angstrom})$ -- see Sec.~\ref{collider} below.

-Ultimate fast 1-10 TeV/m PWA of muons (instead of electrons or hadrons) channeling between the planes in crystals or inside carbon nanostructures (CNT) allows a compact $O$(1 PeV) linear crystal muon collider.
-The choice of muons is beneficial because of small scattering on solid media electrons, absence of beamstrahlung effects at the IP, and continuous focusing while channeling in crystals, i.e., acceleration to final energy can be done in a single stage.
-Muon decay becomes practically irrelevant in such very fast acceleration gradients as muon lifetime quickly grows with energy as 2.2$\mu$s$\times \gamma$.
-Initial luminosity analysis of such machines assumes a small number of muons per bunch $O$(1000), a small number of bunches $O$(100), high repetition rate $O$(1 MHz) and ultimately small sizes and overlap of the colliding beams $O$(1 A) - see Sec. \ref{collider} below.
-In general, excitation of wakefields in crystals or nanostructures can be possible by either short sub-$\mu$m high-density bunches of X-ray laser pulses (mentioned earlier) or charged particles by electrons, high-$Z$ ions, or by pre-modulated or self-modulated very high current bunches - see Fig. \ref{drivers}.
-For example, bunches of charged particles can excite plasma effectively if their transverse and longitudinal sizes are comparable or shorter than the plasma wavelength $\lambda_p \sim$ 0.3 $\mu$m for $n_0=10^{22}$ cm$^{-3}$ and the total number of particles in that volume approaches the number of free electrons in the solid plasma $\sim n_0 \lambda_p^3$.
+In general, excitation of wakefields in crystals or nanostructures can be achieved with either short sub-\si{\micro\meter} high-density bunches of X-ray laser pulses or charged particles (electrons, high-$Z$ ions, etc.), or by pre-modulated or self-modulated very high current bunches -- see Fig.~\ref{drivers}.
+For example, bunches of charged particles can excite plasma effectively if their transverse and longitudinal sizes are comparable or shorter than the plasma wavelength $\lambda_p \sim \SI{0.3}{\micro\meter}$ for $n_0=\SI{e22}{\per\cubic\centi\meter}$ and the total number of particles approaches the number of free electrons in the solid plasma $\sim n_0 \lambda_p^3$.